Davelad77/Python-Data-Science-Portfolio/README.md

 # Python-Data-Science-Portfolio
-Portfolio of work created through completion of HyperionDev/Imperial College 'Python for Data Science Bootcamp' All files, materials and exercises have been included to show progression
+Portfolio of work created through completion of HyperionDev/Imperial College 'Python for Data Science Bootcamp'<br>
+All files, materials and exercises have been included to show progression